bubaltali/grl-aggregation-study/README.md

 - PyTorch Geometric
 - torchvision
 - scikit-learn
-- matplotlib
-- seaborn
-- pandas
-- tqdm
-- Google Colab Pro (recommended)
-- GPU with at least 15GB VRAM recommended

-## How To Run
-1. Open the notebook in Google Colab
-2. Mount your Google Drive
-3. Set up Kaggle credentials in Cell 4
-4. Run all cells in order
-5. Results and models are saved automatically to Google Drive

-## Hardware Used
-- Google Colab Pro
+- Google Colab Pro with T4 GPU
-- NVIDIA Tesla T4 GPU
-- 51GB RAM

 ## Results
 See the report for full experimental results and analysis.